-In brief, the intent of the seven mountain strategy is to participate in the establishment of God’s kingdom on earth.
+In brief, the intent of the seven mountain strategy is to participate in the establishment and victorious expansion of God’s kingdom on earth.
 This is to be done by bringing the Gospel effectively into what leading teachers of this doctrine call the “seven mountains” or pillars of society — family … religion … education … media … arts & entertainment … business … government.
 That by itself is certainly a wonderful goal.
 The Lord Jesus Christ Himself said to His followers: “Go into all the world and preach the gospel to all creation” (Mark 16:15) and “Go and make disciples of all nations” (Matthew 28:19).

 The problems and debates arise, sometimes with great passion, when additional “seven mountain” theories are added to the biblical Great Commission noted just above.
 One of the worst of those antibiblical theories [note: not taught by all 7 mountain teachers] is the false teaching that Jesus cannot return to earth from heaven until His Church has penetrated and taken control of all 7 segments of society.
 Then, they wrongly believe, Jesus’ second coming will occur, and He will come down to receive from His followers a world where God’s people are exercising dominion in all segments of society.

-That erroneous teaching ignores huge portions of Scripture, for example, the entire 13th chapter of Revelation (vs. 7 - the end-time antichrist/beast will “make war with the saints and overcome them.”) … also the actual Second Coming in 2 Thessalonians 1:7-10 (KJV), where Jesus is seen “in flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ…when He shall come” (vss.
+That erroneous teaching — again, taught only by some — ignores huge portions of Scripture, for example, the entire 13th chapter of Revelation (vs. 7 - the end-time antichrist/beast will “make war with the saints and overcome them.”) … also the actual Second Coming in 2 Thessalonians 1:7-10 (KJV), where Jesus is seen “in flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ…when He shall come” (vss.
 8, 10) … the carnage and bloodshed at His second coming spoken of in Revelation 19:11-21 … “There will be terrible times in the last days…evildoers and impostors will go from bad to worse” (2 Timothy 3:1, 13) … and many similar Scriptures.
 Even a cursory reading of Matthew 24, Mark 13, and Luke 21 reveal Jesus speaking in very sobering terms of the days immediately before His second coming.

 By now you may be asking, “But Pastor Jim, don’t you believe that we should bring the Gospel to all segments of society?”
 My answer: “Absolutely!”
 I’ve dedicated 50 years of ministry to that goal.
 That’s what the Lord’s Great Commission tells us to do.
 And to the extent that the seven mountain adherents pursue that, I say a loud “Amen.”
 But what the Bible does not tell us we will do is take control of all those segments of our culture and joyfully present them to Jesus at His Coming.
 That theory is entirely without Scriptural support.
 And lest we fancy ourselves to be better soul winners than the perfect Son of God Himself, we should remind ourselves that when He walked the earth, some chose to follow Him, but the majority “did not receive Him” (John 1:11) … “they rejected Him” (John 1:11, NLT).
 It will be like that in the last days.
 Many will receive Jesus as Lord and Savior, and many will reject Him.